Crescent Flats & Crescent Butte

-Introduction• This is a huge area spanning two states (Utah & Colorado) that contains almost no roads or maintained trails to speak of.
-Most trekking here is done via bushwhacking or meandering down some wash or another that a map says will take you to wherever it is you fancy.
+• This is a huge area spanning Utah & Colorado that contains almost no roads or maintained trails to speak of.
+Most trekking here is done via bushwhacking or meandering up some wash.
 For peak-baggers or county high-pointers, this area is a nightmare & a challenge.

-Now saying that, what I have here is only going to be the tip of the iceberg.
-There are canyons conveniently accessed via jeep roads and many, many more accessed only by miles of dusty and hot approaches.
+Most of the destinations in this area are accessed by foot, occasional Jeep roads or temporary through-fares that energy companies put in for oil and gas wells.
 I’m a little torn on how to best upload such a large area and I’ve concluded that it would be best to do this in three segments.

 • After a lot of obscenities and aggravated possibilities/questions, I’ve decided to NOT include all canyons.
 This after all, would take many years to accomplish and time that I quite frankly, don’t have.
 As an example, I could use the 96-mile stretch of Desolation/Gray Canyon to illustrate this.
 There are no less than 48 separate side canyons that run the gamut on both sides of Desolation/Gray Canyons with the whole eastern side under limited accessability due to Indian Reservation.

 As said, the Book Cliffs are roughly 240 miles long running west to east.
-They begin on the Wasatch Plateau (known for mining) in the west near the town of Price, Utah and come to a gradual denouement in the canyons just north of Grand Junction, Colorado in an area known as, The "Little Book Cliffs”.
-Some people might even extend that eastern boundary a bit further to include De Beque Canyon but I personally think this is nothing more than a case of reflected glory.
+They begin on the Wasatch Plateau (known for mining) in the west near the town of Price and come to a gradual conclusion in the canyons just north of Grand Junction in an area known as, The "Little Book Cliffs”.
+Some people might even extend that eastern boundary a bit further to include De Beque Canyon

 When taken as a whole, that is Utah’s northeastern country, the main question to ask yourself would be,